 We volunteer in the library at Martin Luther King Elementary School in West Oakland, where we read to students and help them find interesting books to check out.
 We also donate new books to this library during the school year and help maintain a popular and diverse collection of books.
 As the year ends, each of the 300 students in the school selects a book to keep for their own to help maintain their literacy level over the summer.

-To volunteer or learn more, contact Stephanie Woodbury.
+To volunteer or learn more about AAUW At the Library, contact Stephanie Woodbury.

 Start Smart Salary Negotiation Workshops